NOW IN STOCK: A new selection of beautiful Olive Wood Products

 There are several types of Balsamic Vinegar, offered in various price ranges and quality.
 It can sell for over $50 an ounce, or as cheaply as a few dollars per bottle.
 But how can one product offer such a dramatic price range?
 The answer, of course, ithere isn't just one Balsamic Vinegar.

-Balsamico Tradizionale: Produced only in Modena or Reggio Emilia, it has a protected designation of origin (DOP) from the European Union and production is overseen from beginning to end by a special certification agency.
+Balsamico Tradizionale: Produced only in the Emilia-Romagna region of northern Italy, it has a protected designation of origin (DOP) from the European Union and production is overseen from beginning to end by a special certification agency.
 To qualify, it must be aged for a minimum of 12 years and have no ingredients other than grape must.
 By Italian law, they are only available in specifically designed 100ml bottles and the color of the seal indicates the level of aging: 12, 18, or 25 years.

 Balsamic Vinegar of Modena: Often listed as Aceto Balsamico di Modena, it is made from a combination of grape must and wine vinegar.
 The required ratio of these two ingredients is very low, so the taste and density varies greatly by producer.

 Most oil and vinegar specialty shops sell some variety of this product using the Solera Method.
-This method of aging balsamic vinegar works by fractional blending in such a way that the finished product is a mixture of ages and only a very small amount has actually been aged that long.
+This process of making balsamic vinegar works by fractional blending and the finished product is a mixture of ages.
 While strict production standards have to be followed, there are very few labeling requirements, so this important detail does not have to be listed.
 As a result, many misinformed or intentionally deceptive stores claim their balsamic vinegar has been "aged up to 18 years" (often leaving out the words "up to"), which can then be priced high to capitalize on the market for and reputation of Balsamico Tradizionale.